 A connected component of a graph is a set of nodes that are all reachable from each other.
 That is, if two nodes are in the same component, then there exists a path between them.
-For a directed graph, there are two types of components: a strongly connected component has a directed path between any two nodes, and a weakly connected component ignores direction and requires only that a path exists between any two nodes.
+For a directed graph, there are two types of components: a strongly connected component has a directed path between any two nodes, and a weakly connected component ignores direction and requires only that a path exist between any two nodes.

 In PROC OPTNET, you can invoke connected components by using the CONCOMP statement.
-The options for this statement are described in the section "CONCOMP Statement" on page 20.
+The options for this statement are described in the section "CONCOMP Statement" on page 16.

-The results for the connected components algorithm are written to the output node data set that is specified in the OUT_NODES= option in the PROC OPTNET statement.
+The results of the connected components algorithm are written to the output node data set that you specify in the OUT NODES= option in the PROC OPTNET statement.
 For each node in the node data set, the variable concomp identifies its component.
 The component identifiers are numbered sequentially starting from 1.

-The connected components algorithm reports status information in a macro variable called OROPT-NET_CONCOMP.
-See the section "Macro Variable OROPTNET_CONCOMP" on page 101 for more information about this macro variable.
+The connected components algorithm reports status information in a macro variable called OROPT-NET CONCOMP.
+For more information about this macro variable, see the section "Macro Variable OROPTNET CONCOMP "on page 99.